Skip to main content

 Fixed Arguments

-A function expects a set number of arguments.
-If we pass the wrong type or too many, it will cause an error.
+A function expects a specific number and type of arguments.
+Passing the wrong type or extra arguments will cause an error.

-• A function designed for a list or set won't work with a dictionary.
+• A function that expects a list or set will not work with a dictionary.

-• Passing multiple separate values instead of a single list causes an error.
+• Passing multiple values instead of a single list will result in an error.

 Example: